simonmonk/metamorphopsia/README.md

 In more detail, here is the procedure.

-* Closing your bad eye, look at the dot in the centre of the grid (the grid lines look bumpy).
-Try and keep a consistent distance to the window.
+* Closing your good eye, look at the dot in the centre of the grid (the grid lines look bumpy).
+Try and keep a consistent distance to the screen.
 * Use your mouse (or get someone else to do this) to drag the middle line on which the red dot is placed so that it is flat.
 * You may find that while the middle of the distortion is corrected, the corrective bump is not wide enough.
 If so, adjust the *Bump Width* slider, until the middle line is as flat as possible.
 All the time, try and focus on the dot.
 * Now adjust the lines above and below the middle line, to make them flat, always coming back to focus on the dot.

 That's it.
 You can now save the chart, from the *File* menu.
+By default, the file is named as a timestamp, so you can keep a historical record.

 ![Menu](figs/fig3.png)